anikm1987/caag_sonic_ps/Readme.md

 Tooling for Amazon Nova Sonic is implemented using the Model Context Protocol (MCP) in the backend Python application.
 Amazon Nova Sonic outputs text indicating it wants to use a tool, the MCP server processes the tool call, and the response is returned back to the model for use in generation.

 - In this example there is one tool i.e. knowledge base lookup to query against Amazon bedrock knowledge base.

+## TODO
+- Integration with Amazon connect if required.